-Department of Fin ance Please specify - Nunavut Resident or Non- resident Please specify Indeterminate, term, casua or contract (non-public servant).
-N/A N/A Please specify - Nunavut Resident or Non- resident

 Department of Finance

+List all departmental/Corporation positions that have been working remotely outside of Nunavut for (30) consecutive days or more.
+Please specify - Nunavut Resident or Non- resident Please specify Indeterminate, term, casual or contract (non-public servant).

+None N/A N/A

+Department of Finance

 List all departmental/Corporation positions currently filled on a contract basis.
-Nunavut Resident (non-public servant Nunavut resident.
+Nunavut Resident (non-public servant) or non- Nunavut resident.

 None N/A